AditiNath/Tic-Tac-Toe_V1/README.md

 # TODO

+1. ADD UNIT TESTING
-1. Implement AI logic, either MinMax algorithm or NegaMax.
+2. Implement AI logic, either MinMax algorithm or NegaMax.
-2. Implement game state visualization for NegaMax algorithm.
+3. Implement game state visualization for NegaMax algorithm.
 Refer to this wonderful visualization for inspiration! http://bernii.github.io/tic-tac-toe-coffee/
-3. Add two player option
+4. Add two player option
-4. Make the page more responsive for mobile devices
+5. Make the page more responsive for mobile devices
-5. Implement in React
+6. Implement in React
-6. Cry in a corner when above fails
+7. Cry in a corner when all above fails